dotnet/docs-aspire/docs/database/azure-cosmos-db-integration.md

 ```

 > [!TIP]
 > The `connectionName` parameter must match the name used when adding the Cosmos DB resource in the app host project.
-In other words, when you call `AddAzureCosmosDB` and provide a name of `cosmosdb` that same name should be used when calling `AddAzureCosmosClient`.
-For more information, see [Add Azure Cosmos DB resource](#add-azure-cosmos-db-resource-resource).
+In other words, when you call `AddAzureCosmosDB` and provide a name of `cosmos-db` that same name should be used when calling `AddAzureCosmosClient`.
+For more information, see [Add Azure Cosmos DB resource](#add-azure-cosmos-db-resource).

 You can then retrieve the <xref:Azure.Cosmos.CosmosClient> instance using dependency injection.
 For example, to retrieve the connection from an example service: